GACJ/callingitround/content/docs/calling/basic_terminology/index.md

 ## Leads and lead ends

 It is important to understand the distinctions above in order to understand the somewhat esoteric, but hopefully useful, discussion we are about to have about the definition of a **lead**, a **lead head**, and a **lead end**, with which we will finish this section on basic terminology.
 It is useful to have these straight in your head as you are first learning how to read and interpret compositions, as often they are written out in a very condensed form.
+It is also useful to know the "anatomy of a lead" as you're learning where exactly to put calls in.

 In the diagram on the right, you can see a lead (and a little) of Little Bob Minor: